Solar Panels In Connecticut

 Yes!
 Properly installed solar panels are much more resilient than people imagine.
 Just because they’re thin and reflective like glass doesn’t mean they are fragile.
 In fact, many solar panel owners report extensive damage to the rest of their home, cars, and property, while their solar panel system stays undamaged.
 The angle and direction the panels are installed facing make the biggest difference regarding their vulnerability during a hail storm, and like the rest of your property they can be insured against hail damage.

-How long do solar panels last?
+How are solar panels made?

 How much energy does a solar panel produce?